tinmarino/try/speech.md

 ## 1/ Hot and Cold: I: Dichotomy: Tin 1min

 There is a game called: "hot and cold" where the goal is to find an hidden object.

-* Entropycally optimal (like binary cartesian coordinates)
+At any moment, the player can query if he his getting closer or futher from the goal.
+This investigation method implements an entropycally optimal way to find or geolocalise with respectively a binary tree or cartesian coordinates.
-* If nothing goes right, go left!
+At this game, I just turn off my brain and remember that if nothing goes right, go left!
-* If you keep trying until sucess, you will succeed before you stop (lesson from hitchhicking and today I am here)
+Also that if I keep trying until sucess, I will succeed before I stop.

-Astronomers call that walk "fitting".
+Astronomers call that walk "Fitting".
-Computerist call that "artificial inteligence" where going down the slope of weights in a network called neuronal is reffered as "training".
+Computerist: "artificial inteligence" where going down the slope of weights of a "neuronal" network is reffered as "training".

-Musicians say: "Tune",
+Musicians say: "Tune", Criticss "Tweak", Cooks: "Taste", and I "Try".
-Cooks: "Taste",

-When business "Speculate", sport "Run for", and machine "Fuzz", I, like them, stand still, analyse, wait and have my shot!
+When business "Speculate", sport "Run for", and gigahertz machine "Fuzz", like them, I stand still, analyse, wait and have my shot!
+(Como shileno shoro shatumare => bang, oh shit ...)

+MJ Cover me!

 ## 2/ Humble Example: I->You: MJ 1min

+Oh dear, you need backup!

 Anyway, just do your best because that is the best you can do!